Alfresco/alfresco-ng2-components/docs/core/user-preferences.service.md

 ---
 Added: v2.0.0
 Status: Active
-Last reviewed: 2018-09-14
+Last reviewed: 2018-11-20
 ---

 # User Preferences Service

-Stores preferences for components.
+Stores preferences for the app and for individual components.

 ## Class members